jamegato/finalproject/README.md

 # Game Idea

-**Volcano Dance**: In Volcano Dance, the player starts out as a small miner trapped on top of a volcano.
+**Miner Dance**: In Volcano Dance, the player starts out as a small miner trapped on top of a volcano.
 The goal is to survive as long as possible and rack up as many points as you grow bigger by consuming food for points.
 ## Phase 1:
 - [X] Miner Exists: There is a miner on the screen
 - [X] Miner Moves: The miner moves left or right whenever the arrow keys are pressed